Ray Thomas (rugby league)

-After debuting with Souths, Thomas was suspended at the start of 1951 for failing to fullfill his 12 month residential qualification, as such had to return to Easts.
+After debuting with Souths, Thomas was suspended at the start of 1951 for failing to fulfill his 12-month residential qualification, as such had to return to Easts.

 During his career Thomas represented both Sydney and New South Wales.
 He was selected to represent Sydney against France during the 1951 French tour of Australasia in a match that ended in a 19-all draw.